Tigger-oN/quick/README.md

 - Must end in ".q"
 - Must be a plain text file
-- Must be save in a search directory
+- Must be saved in a search directory

 For example: you could keep track of birthdays in a file called "bdays.q", saved to one of the search directories.
 To view the note you would type: